lucidrains/quartic-transformer/README.md

 The hypothesis is that there is a task out there that the (sub)quartic transformer can do that quadratic transformers cannot.

+Will also contain a modified implementation of <a href="https://arxiv.org/abs/2107.10342">multistream transformer</a> (which is not quartic, but number of streams times the quadratic).

 ## Install

 ```bash